Frequently Asked Questions (FAQs)

 What share of those who ride transit today are low-income or very low-income?

-According to the U.S. census, about 50% of those who commute by public transit are considered low income, with a household income at or below $50,000.
+According to the U.S. Census, about 50% of those who commute by public transit are considered low income, with a household income at or below $50,000.

 How important is public transit to achieving the Bay Area and state’s greenhouse gas reduction/climate goals?